COVID-19 Frequently Asked Questions

 Do I have to be a full-time student in order to receive financial aid?

 You DO NOT have to be full-time student to receive Financial Aid, however, some financial aid programs have specific unit requirements.
-For more information, contact the Financial Aid office at: 408-741-2024 or wvfaFREEWEST_VALLEY
+For more information, contact the Financial Aid Office at: wvfaFREEWEST_VALLEY

 What fees does the California College Promise Grant (formerly BOGW) cover?
 If I pay my fees before I qualify for the CCPG, do I get reimbursed?